Lio3307/nextJs-ManageProjects/README.md

 ## Why ProjectHub?

-As a developer and project manager, I faced challenges keeping track of multiple projects, tasks, and reports.
+As a developer, I faced challenges keeping track of multiple projects, tasks, and reports.
 I needed a simple yet powerful solution to:

 - Organize my projects in one central place
 - Keep track of what tasks I need to do